dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/input-masked/info.md

 You will either create your own mask, or use one of the provided once.
 There are also masks which change based on different [locales](/uilib/components/input-masked/info?fullscreen#mask-based-on-locale) (`as_currency` or `as_number`).

+The build in number and currency masks will `align` the content of the input field to the **right** if noting else is specified.

 ### Accessibility

 When you use `as_currency`, `as_number`, `currency_mask` or `number_mask` the user can enter both a coma or a dot to separate the decimals.